prpercy/Blockchain-based-ledger-system/README.md

 * Create chain class that has validation and proof of work functions
 * Add streamlit code for user-friendly web interface

+> Initial state (initialised blockchain)
 ![app](images/InitialState.png)

+>Added multiple blocks in the blockchain
 ![app](images/MultipleBlocks.png)

+>Blocks can be seen in drop down in sidebar
 ![app](images/MultipleBlocksDD.png)

+>Checking validity of the blockchain
 ![app](images/Validity.png)

 ## Technologies